wpdrush21/lostromos/README.md

 **NOTE**: This assumes you have all of the above dependency requirements.

-Run the following script (changing out os_version for darwin/linux/windows depending on your system) to get a basic setup.
+Run the following script (changing out $OS_VERSION for darwin/linux/windows depending on your system) to get a basic setup.

 ```bash